Dr. Stuart Stofferahn-Executive Director

 Annette currently is a free-lance consultant helping organizations develop practical and implementable strategic plans.
 She holds an MBA from the University of North Carolina, Chapel Hill and is a parent of a young adult on the autism spectrum.

 Dan Williams-Board Member

 Dan is a Human Resources Consultant who specializes in Talent and Organizational Development.
-He has worked for Oriental Trading Company for six years.
-He also retired from the Nebraska Air National Guard in 2015 serving much of his career in Personnel Services.
+He has worked for Oriental Trading Company since 2012.
+He retired from the Nebraska Air National Guard in 2015 serving much of his career in Personnel Services.
 Dan is passionate about helping others achieve their full potential by leveraging their personal strengths.
-He serves on the board as Director of Professional Development for the Omaha Organizational Development Network.
+He also serves on the board for the Omaha Organizational Development Network.
 As a Nebraska Transition College board member he leverages his experience to assist with organizational design, policy, and development.

 Ann Sjulin-Board Member

 Ann is an OB/GYN physician with Mid-City OB/GYN.
 She and her husband David, who is an ENT physician with BoysTown ENT, have three daughters – their youngest, Jacki, is on the autism spectrum.
 Being in the medical community Ann and Dave both thought there would be more answers when their daughter was struggling with school.
 It was not only difficult to make the diagnosis; it was a rough road maneuvering how to best help Jacki.
 When Ann found out about NTC she was anxious to become a part of helping other families and their kids find ways to succeed after graduation from high school.